Alzymologist/Kampela/docs/development/security/kampela_questions.md

 Cons:
 - accidentally or maliciously remove good derivation and there was no backup

+## Decision 9.
+Software updates possibilities
+Should Kampela be designed with software updates in mind?
+Even with prior testing, there is a chance that significant vulnerabilities or bugs will be found following the Kampela release.

+Pros:
+- it is possible to fix vulnerabilities and bugs after the release.

+Cons:
+- software updates introduce a new attack vector.
+- we need a separate external program to handle the software updates.

+Suggestion: forbid firmware updates, except in "hacker edition" (the one for user to play with and modify).

+## Decision 10.
+Port for charging, debugging, and keyboard connection
+Kampela must be supplied by energy in one way or another.
+NFC charging is an option, but the device used for routine NFC communications (e.g. mobile phone) in general will not be able to charge Kampela.
+It will also be impractical to buy an NFC charging device just to charge Kampela.

+Pros:
+- easy to charge
+- easy to get data from and into the device, especially useful while in development.

+Cons:
+- introduces a new attack vector.
+The user must make sure to not use a malicious cable.
+- more sophisticated hardware and software

+Suggestion: absolutely no data ports, this negates the whole point of the air-gapped device.
+Charging must be sufficient through NFC, and Kampela should not be alive/active more than a few seconds after NFC data transfer.

+Keyboard for entering all secrets must be Kampela's own one, secrets must not be transferred in any way.
+Non-secret information could be entered on the phone and transferred to Kampela through NFC.

 # Proposed design draft.

 Kampela stores secret protected by pin.